cdown/sshrc/README.md

 Putting too much data in ~/.sshrc.d will slow down your login times.
 If the folder contents are > 100kB, the server may start blocking your sshrc attempts.

 If you use tmux frequently, you can make sshrc work there as well.
+The following seems complicated, but hopefully it should just work.

     $ cat << 'EOF' > ~/.sshrc
     alias foo='echo I work with tmux, too'